ahmedzain3012/Oracle-FNDLOAD-Guide/README.md

 <br>

 ## Why FNDLOAD?

+Oracle E-Business Suite (EBS) is a complex and highly configurable enterprise system that requires consistent setups across various environments, including Development (DEV), Testing (UAT), and Production (PROD).

+The Challenge: Manual Configuration is Time-Consuming and Error-Prone

 Oracle EBS environments typically have a significant amount of configuration data.
 Manually replicating this setup can be both **error-prone** and **time-consuming**.
 FNDLOAD simplifies this process by allowing users to **export** configuration data from one environment into a **flat file** and then **import** it into another environment, thereby automating the migration of setup data.

+Traditionally, migrating EBS configurations has been performed manually by recreating setups in each environment.
+This method leads to several issues:
+- Manual Errors
+- Inconsistent Configurations
+- Time-Consuming Repetitive Work
+- No Version Control or Rollback
+- Difficult to Audit and Track Changes

 <br>